anonymouscvpr1983/GAL/README.md

-**For fine-tuning**, change the `refine` argument to the place where the pruned model to be fine tuned.
+**For fine-tuning**, change the `refine` to the place where the pruned model is allowed to be fine-tuned.

 ```shell
 # run.sh
 python main.py --refine [pruned model dir]
 ```

 You can set `--pruned` to reuse the `pruned.pt`.
-If you want to initiate weights randomly, please set  `--random`.
+If you want to initiate weights randomly, just set  `--random`.

 ## Models

-We provied our pretrained, pruned and fine-tuned models below, download and set `--test_only` to test the models.
+We also provide our pre-trained, pruned and fine-tuned models below, download and set `--test_only` to test the models.
+Enjoy your training and testing!